Taro: Fiji

 Taro (dalo in Fijian) has been a staple of the Fijian diet for centuries, and its cultural importance is celebrated on Taro Day.
-Its growth as an export crop began in 1993 when taro leaf blight decimated the taro industry in neighboring Samoa.
+Its growth as an export crop began in 1993 when taro leaf blight devastated the taro industry in neighboring Samoa.
 Fiji filled the void and was soon supplying taro internationally.
 Almost 80% of Fiji's exported taro comes from the island of Taveuni where the taro beetle species Papuana uninodis is absent.
 The Fijian taro industry on the main islands of Viti Levu and Vanua Levu faces constant damage from the beetles.
 The Fiji Ministry of Agriculture and the Land Resources Division of the Secretariat of the Pacific Community (SPC) are researching pest control and instigating quarantine restrictions to prevent the spread of the pest.
 Taveuni now exports pest-damage-free crops.

 Hawaii

 Kalo is taro's Hawaiian name.
-The local crop plays an important role in Hawaiian culture and mythology.
+The local crop plays an important role in Hawaiian culture and Indigenous religion.
 Taro is a traditional staple of the native cuisine of Hawaii.
 Some of the uses for taro include poi, table taro (steamed and served like a potato), taro chips, and lūʻau leaf (to make laulau).
 In Hawaii, kalo is farmed under either dryland or wetland conditions.
 Taro farming there is challenging because of the difficulties of accessing fresh water.
 Kalo is usually grown in "pond fields" known as loʻi.
 Typical dryland or "upland" varieties (varieties grown in watered but not flooded fields) are lehua maoli and bun long, the latter widely known as "Chinese taro".
 Bun long is used for making taro chips.
 Dasheen (also called "eddo") is another dryland variety cultivated for its corms or as an ornamental plant.
 A contemporary Hawaiian diet consists of many tuberous plants, particularly sweet potato and kalo.

 The Hawaii Agricultural Statistics Service determined the 10-year median production of kalo to be about 6.1 million pounds (2,800 t).
 However, 2003 taro production was only 5 million pounds (2,300 t), the lowest since record-keeping began in 1946.
 The previous low (1997) was 5.5 million pounds (2,500 t).
 Despite generally growing demand, production was even lower in 2005—only 4 million pounds, with kalo for processing into poi accounting for 97.5%.
 Urbanization is one cause driving down harvests from the 1948 high of 14.1 million pounds (6,400 t), but more recently, the decline has resulted from pests and diseases.
 A non-native apple snail (Pomacea canaliculata) is a major culprit along with a plant rot disease traced to a species of fungus in the genus Phytophthora that now damages kalo crops throughout Hawaii.
 Although pesticides could control both problems to some extent, pesticide use in the loʻi is banned because of the opportunity for chemicals to migrate quickly into streams, and then eventually the sea.